By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 Your mind rarely powers down.
 Even during quiet moments, your thoughts scan for the next problem to solve.
 Weekends don’t feel fully restful.
 Achievements bring a short burst of satisfaction, but the pressure returns quickly.

-But in many cases, something deeper is happening: your nervous system has adapted to a life of constant performance.
+Your nervous system has adapted to a life of constant performance.

 What Is Nervous System Regulation?